mlabarrere/webcam-recognition/README.md

 │       │   picture_with_whatever_name_or_classic_format.jpg
 ```

-Nice, it seems you are ready to train your model now.
+Nice, it seems that you are ready to train your model now.

 Ok, then you just have to `cd` to the root of the repository, and run: